dyahalomi/dyahalomi.github.io/_pages/about.md

-I'm a Flatiron Research Fellow at the Flatiron Institute Center for Computational Astrophysics.
+I'm a Flatiron Research Fellow at the Flatiron Institute, Center for Computational Astrophysics.
 Starting in January 2026, I will be a Torres Fellow at MIT.

 I am a data driven dynamicist, which means that I develop techniques that fuse data analysis with dynamical theory & simulations to study the formation, evolution, and orbital configurations of exoplanetary systems.